AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

    : Contour plots of temperature, H2 mass fraction, H2 production rate and heat release rate after 1200 steps, using 2 levels of AMR.

 The AMR level 2 is clearly distant from the EB and concentrated mostly on the flame surface (except a small box at the bottom of the recirculation zone which could be alleviated by using a refinement criterion based a flame intermediate species rather than temperature difference).
-Let's conclude this tutorial by adding a final AMR level and provide an example of `PeleLMeX` runtime diagnostics.
-We will restart the simulation for another 50 steps with a ``amr.max_level=3``. increasing the verbose to ``peleLM.v = 3`` and defining a couple of diagnostics.
+Let's conclude this tutorial by another two AMR levels and provide an example of `PeleLMeX` runtime diagnostics.
+We will restart the simulation for another 10 steps with a ``amr.max_level=3``. increasing the verbose to ``peleLM.v = 3`` and defining a couple of diagnostics.

 We are interested in evaluating how much the premixed flame near the EB wall differs from the one further downstream.
-To provide quantitative data, we will compute conditional averaged value of the reaction marker and intermediate species as function of the progress variable.
-We can do this by defining the same diagnostics but extracted on the upstrean and downstream regions of the computational domain as follows: ::
+To provide quantitative data, we will compute conditional averaged value of reaction markers and intermediate species as function of the progress variable.
+We can do this by defining the same diagnostics but extracted on the upstream and downstream regions of the computational domain as follows: ::

    peleLM.diagnostics = CondMeanUp CondMeanDown
    peleLM.CondMeanUp.type = DiagConditional
-   peleLM.CondMeanUp.int  = 50
+   peleLM.CondMeanUp.int  = 10
-   peleLM.CondMeanUp.filters = lowX
+   peleLM.CondMeanUp.filters = lowX middleY
    peleLM.CondMeanUp.lowX.field_name = x
    peleLM.CondMeanUp.lowX.value_inrange = 0.011 0.035
+   peleLM.CondMeanUp.middleY.field_name = y
+   peleLM.CondMeanUp.middleY.value_inrange = -0.005 0.005
    peleLM.CondMeanUp.conditional_type = Average
    peleLM.CondMeanUp.nBins = 40
    peleLM.CondMeanUp.condition_field_name = progress_variable
    peleLM.CondMeanUp.field_names = HeatRelease Y(H2) Y(CO) I_R(CH4) I_R(H2)

    peleLM.CondMeanDown.type = DiagConditional
-   peleLM.CondMeanDown.int  = 50
+   peleLM.CondMeanDown.int  = 10
-   peleLM.CondMeanDown.filters = highX
+   peleLM.CondMeanDown.filters = highX middleY
    peleLM.CondMeanDown.highX.field_name = x
    peleLM.CondMeanDown.highX.value_inrange = 0.035 0.07
+   peleLM.CondMeanDown.middleY.field_name = y
+   peleLM.CondMeanDown.middleY.value_inrange = -0.005 0.005
    peleLM.CondMeanDown.conditional_type = Average
    peleLM.CondMeanDown.nBins = 40
    peleLM.CondMeanDown.condition_field_name = progress_variable